Understanding Your Case

 The fee for a consultation is a one-time event.
 It is essentially a flat-fee since you are paying for my time and legal advice for a defined task.
-I offer several different consultation fees.
+I offer two different types of consultations.

-$100 for case evaluation consultations.
+$150 for quick case review/case evaluation consultations.
 These 30 minute consultations are designed to answer the typical question: do I have a case?
 If you want a quick assessment of your case, this is the service for you.
 We review your facts, explain the law and how it applies, and advise you on a course of action.
 Case reviews are offered by phone or video using Zoom.

 $300 for consultations on employment contracts, such as non-compete and severance contracts., or for a more comprehensive review of a difficult workplace situation.
-Employees who need a contract review are not typically looking to pursue a case.
+Employees who seek a contract review may not be looking to pursue a case.
 They may just need advice on how to interpret a contract, or how to negotiate for better terms.
 We spend time reviewing the contract or other documents before the meeting, point out potential red flags, give tips on negotiation and next steps, and answer all questions.
 These consultations typically last 1 hour and are offered by phone or video using Zoom.